In this Article

 For n = 1 To MyCollection.Count MsgBox MyCollection(n) Next n

-The For Each Loop is faster than the For Next loop but it only works in one direction (low index to high).
+The first For Each Loop is faster than the second For Next loop but it only works in one direction (low index to high).
 The For Next Loop has the advantage that you can use a different direction (high index to low) and you can also use the Step method to change the increment.
 This is useful when you want to delete several items since you will need to run the deletion from the end of the collection to the start as the index will change as the deletions take place.

-The Add method in a collection has 3 optional parameters – Key, Before, and After
+The Add method in a collection has 3 optional parameters – Key, Before, and After.

-You can use the ‘Before’ and ‘After’ parameters to define the position of your new item relative to the others already in the collection
+You can use the ‘Before’ and ‘After’ parameters to define the position of your new item relative to the others already in the collection.

 This is done by specifying the index number that you want your new item to be relative to.